 The Office of University Financial Aid will begin processing financial aid for graduate students in May 2014.
 Formal financial aid packages will be mailed.
 If additional information is needed, they will contact you by e-mail.
 Please check your Case e-mail regularly.

 Once you are admitted, you will receive a user ID and PIN to activate your Case e-mail account.
 Afterward, you can log on to the new program to complete the Case financial aid application, check your application status, view your financial aid award, and accept/decline the loans for which you are eligible.
 The final step is to sign your promissory notes.

 Please view the financial aid pages on our website.
 You will find information about the application process, cost of education, and second-year scholarship opportunities, as well as links to associated offices and other sources of financial aid.
 In the meantime, let us know if you have any questions or if we can be of assistance as you go about the aid application process.
-We look forward to working with you on your enrollment at the Jack, Joseph and Morton Mandel School.
+We look forward to working with you on your enrollment at the Mandel School.